victoriac5469/about-me/README.md

 ---

 #### _Current State_
-I'm a beginner of markdown syntax and trying to get used to this computer language
+I'm a beginner of markdown syntax and I just learned something new
  ``` html
  type *text* the text will be bold